 • Engaging in illegal activities in the rental premises, such as drug use.

 Again, Georgia doesn’t specify the amount of notice to serve the tenant prior to filing an eviction action.
-However, once the notice period you have given them lapses, you may proceed with the eviction process and get started on the filing fees.
+However, once the notice period you have given them lapses, you may proceed with the Georgia eviction process and get started on the filing fees.

 eviction lease